 - having difficulty seeing any future for themselves or loved ones

-How can I help after a traumatic event?
+How can I help my child after a natural disaster?

 The response of the adults around children is very important and influences how children cope with a traumatic event.
 It is important to be aware of your own responses and emotional needs so that you can look after your children.